jarofghosts/npmm/README.md

 any packages in a `dependencies@npm-registry-location` key will be installed from `npm-registry-location`.

+alternatively:

+`npmm install --skipdefaults`

+which will only install dependencies outside of the standard `dependencies`

 ## notes

 any other commands you throw at npmm will just get proxied to the real npm